 Based in Atlanta, SunTrust Bank was established in 1891 and is one of the largest banks in the United States.
-They have over 1,100 branches and 2,000 ATMs in 10 states and Washington, D.C.
-The company holds $220 billion in total assets and has over 4.9 million customers.
+It has over 1,100 branches and 2,000 ATMs in 10 states and Washington, D.C.

 - Quick closing times: You can get an initial loan approval within 24 hours of submitting your application.
-Closing typically occurs within 28 days.
-But SunTrust does offer programs for closing within 10 days.
+Closing typically occurs within 30 to 35 days.

-- Not available in all states: SunTrust’s HELOC is available for owner-occupied, single-family, primary residence or condos located in the following places: California, Florida, Georgia, Tennessee, Alabama, South Carolina, Virginia, North Carolina, Maryland, Arkansas, West Virginia, Mississippi, and the District of Columbia.
+- Not available in all states: SunTrust’s HELOC is available for owner-occupied homes, single-family homes, primary residences, second homes or condominiums located in the following places: California, Florida, Georgia, Tennessee, Alabama, South Carolina, Virginia, North Carolina, Maryland, Arkansas, West Virginia, Mississippi and Washington, D.C.

 - Processing fee on certain draws: If you decide to go with a fixed-rate option for an advance, you will be charged a $15 processing fee.

 - Only one repayment option: HELOCs from SunTrust Bank have only one option for repayment.
 The draw period is 10 years, and the repayment period is 20 years.